 Letter 404: A man who receives a great gift from the gods and then thinks he has received only a small one wrongs those who gave it.

-A man who receives a great gift from the gods and then thinks he has received only a small one wrongs those who gave it.
-You are more truly a child of the Muses than the man to whom they gave the laurel -- and yet you rank yourself among those who have received nothing great.
+The man who has received some great good from the gods, and then thinks he has received only a small one, wrongs those who gave it.
+But you are sprung from the Muses more truly than the man to whom they gave the laurel, and yet you rank yourself among those who have received nothing great.

-As for the man I call a sophist -- you pretend not to know him, though you yourself long ago voted him the foremost among sophists.
+And the man whom I call a sophist, you pretend not to know—the very man whom you long ago were the first to vote into the ranks of the sophists.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.